 My current book project, Judging Inequality, explains how people define and judge economic inequality through the lens of injustice and the mechanisms through which inequality judgment shapes the political arena such as the politics of redistribution, political polarization, and democratic discontent.

 I hold a Ph.D. in Political Science from the University of Chicago and an M.P.P. from the Harvard Kennedy School.
-Prior to joining Georgetown, I was a postdoctoral fellow in the Program on U.S.-Japan Relations at Harvard University and an assistant professor at Waseda University.
+I completed a postdoctoral fellowship in the Program on U.S.-Japan Relations at Harvard University, where I was also affiliated with the Weatherhead Research Cluster on Comparative Inequality and Inclusion.
+Prior to joining Georgetown, I was an assistant professor at Waseda University in Japan.

 You can reach me at yeonju.lee [at] georgetown.edu.